Hjdskes/phosphorus/README.md

 Phosphorus
 =========

+**A simple wallpaper browser and setter**

-**A simple GTK3 clone of Nitrogen.**
+Phosphorus is a simple wallpaper browser and setter.
+Consider it a GTK3 clone of Nitrogen.

-Phosphorus is a simple clone of Nitrogen, written in C with GTK3.
-Currently, it has less features and does not even set your wallpaper correctly.
+Currently, it has less features and it not yet released as stable.
 This means that you probably do not want to use this on a production system yet (as far as setting a background there is important, but you know what I mean).

 Installation
 ------------